PhDN/cse599g1-rice-image-classification/README.md

 ## Discussion

-- Across the board, AlexNet is the best performing model and Adadelta is the best performing optimizer.
+- Across the board, SqueezeNet is the best performing model and RMSprop is the best performing optimizer.
-- SqueezeNet performs better than ResNet18 with SGD and Adadelta, but not with RMSprop.
-- Perhaps the learning rate decay of RMSprop is too aggressive.
-- AlexNet has 61M parameters, ResNet18 has 11M parameters and SqueezeNet has 1M parameters.
-- SqueezeNet with Adadelta and RMSprop loss and accuracy curves are not smooth.
-- Perhaps lower number of parameters contributes to less stable learning when combined with learning rate decay.
+- The next best performing model is AlexNet, then followed by ResNet18.
+- The next best performing optimizer is SGD followed by Adadelta.
+-

 ## References